mikkelme/Simula_SummerProject/README.md

 TODO
 - Try 3D (200.000 unknowns)
 - Include real brain vtu for reference
+- Clarify direction of low (left to right)

 This repo contains the work done as a summer intern at Simula during a six week period in the summer of 2022.
 The project was guided by my supervisor [Miroslav Kutcha](https://github.com/MiroK).